 4th Axis Rotary system

-Manual woodturning requires a wood lathe and hand-held tool like a chisel to cut a symmetrical shape around the axis of rotation.
+Manual woodturning requires a wood lathe and a hand-held tool like a chisel to cut a symmetrical shape around the axis of rotation.

 It requires a skilled turner to produce parts that have good tolerances and are usable.

-The 4th axis kit lets you make beautiful pens or game pieces with intricate carvings and designs without any artistic skills or experience.
+The 4th-axis kit lets you make beautiful pens or game pieces with intricate carvings and designs without any artistic skills or experience.

-One is a mini 4th axis kit, which is a small rotary system.
+One is a mini 4th-axis kit, which is a small rotary system.
 It comes with a 2" self-centering three-jaw chuck, tailstock, and MT2 taper that lets you make precision cuts.